Difficult-Groups Made Easier

 Donna Rae has experience with many challenging groups.
 She is a consultant with thirty years of experience working with groups.

-When you facilitate a public forum or meeting, which of the ‘best practices’ do you implement?
+Difficult-groups are one of the biggest fears of facilitators.
+Instead of declining an opportunity, follow a number of best practices.
+When you facilitate a public forum or meeting, which of these ‘best practices’ do you implement?

 -Format rules for speakers-inform your speakers about your civility and time goals; share how you are going to monitor time as well as inappropriate comments